urostripunovic/JavaScript-Fighting-Game/README.md

 - ~~Can't run outside of the map or at the edge of the map~~
 - ~~Double jumps or multiple jumps outside of the map~~
 - Swiping multiple times by holding in `space`/`ArrowDown` (It's a feature) ❌
+- When both players are attacking at the same time the death animation doesn't trigger
+- Animation bugs where longer animations can't be cancled before the determine winner is done i.e player with longer animations don't "*die*"
 ---
 ##### TODO:
-- Reverse the sprites when they run past each other (Can't since the sprites don't come with that) ❌
 - Simple bot AI.
 - Start buttons to start the battle against bot or local CO-OP
+- Reverse the sprites when they run past each other (Can't since the sprites don't come with that) ❌
 - Win streaks (Wasn't able to make it work as I wanted. trying to count upp in a infinity loop isn't that great) ❌
 ---
 ### Assets and Resources